 As you can see, using an agent that has been through the process has little downside and can help you save money than going to the builder alone.

 Homes inspections are often one of the last things on your mind when you are in the model home, signing a contract.

 Home inspections contingencies are usually not a part of new build contracts.
 However, you can still tell the builder you will be getting an independent home inspection.

 Some buyers skip the home inspection on a new home.
 After all, you will be getting code inspectors from the local government.
 This makes sure the home is built compliant to building codes.

-But built to code and built well can be two different things.
+But “built to code” and building your home the best possible way can be two different things.
 Code inspectors also can miss some items.

-A quality real estate agent can help you not only navigate the inspection process, but can advocate to get some or most (occasionally all) items found by your home inspector fixed by the builder.
+A quality real estate agent can help you not only navigate the inspection process, but can advocate to get some, or most (and occasionally all) items found by your home inspector fixed by the builder before you settle.

 5. Reviewing Your Contract

 I am going to let you in on a little secret of buying a new home.
 Builder contracts are written by the builder, for the builder.

 The builder contracts I have come across often feature clauses non refundable deposits, limited finance contingencies, flexible completion dates, material escalation clauses and more.